Christmas Eve 2000 Indonesia bombings

-On the 2000 Christmas Eve, a series of explosions took place in Indonesia, which were part of a high-scale terrorist attack by Al Qaeda and Jemaah Islamiyah.
-The attack involved a series of coordinated bombings of churches in Jakarta and eight other cities which killed 18 people and injured many others.
+On 24 December 2000, a series of explosions took place in Indonesia, which were part of a high-scale terrorist attack by Al Qaeda and Jemaah Islamiyah.
+The attack, which occurred on Christmas Eve, involved a series of coordinated bombings of churches in Jakarta and eight other cities which killed 18 people and injured many others.

 Bombing locations

 A breakdown of the bombings is as follows: